sgmlguru/xproc-batch/README.md

 -rw-r--r-- 1 ari ari 4,4M mar  5 16:16 19-EXC2XI_xi-cleanup.xsl.xml
 ```

 Each file is named after the XSLT that produces it, plus a prefixed ordinal number, except for the very first file, `0-...`.
-This is a copy of the source file, placed here to enable XSpec testing functionality.
+This is a copy of the source file, copied to the debug folder to enable XSpec testing functionality.

-Thus, debugging the pipeline is as easy as determining where the problem is and then running that stylesheet on the previous step's output in an XML editor such as oXygen.
+Thus, debugging the pipeline is as easy as determining where the problem is by studying the step outputs and then running the corresponding stylesheet on the previous step's output in an XML editor such as oXygen.

-## Running via eXist-DB
+## Running Pipelines via eXist-DB

+If XProc is not the solution you're looking for, for some strange reason, you can also run an XSLT pipeline from XQuery in eXist-DB.

-Upload your XSLT pipeline folder to eXist.
-For example, the example pipeline in (https://github.com/sgmlguru/xslt-pipelines) has the following structure:
+First, upload your XSLT pipeline folder to eXist.
+You might want to ease into this by using an [example pipeline](https://github.com/sgmlguru/xslt-pipelines) I've made up, including an input test file, the XSLT manifest, and the actual XSLT stylesheets.
+This repo has the following structure:

 ```
-xslt-pipeline/
+xslt-pipelines/
   pipelines/
     test-manifest.xml
+  sources/
+    input.xml
   xslt/
     step1.xsl
     step2.xsl